Venzory/Venzory/docs/architecture/STYLE_GUIDE_IMPLEMENTATION.md

 ## Overview

-A comprehensive style guide has been implemented at `/style-guide` that serves as the central reference for all UI decisions and design tokens in Remcura.
+A comprehensive style guide has been implemented at `/style-guide` that serves as the central reference for all UI decisions and design tokens in Venzory.

 ## Implementation Date